 Lots of love,

-The popular hashtag that I started years ago on IG now has a home!
-Musings On The Path is a place where I do deep dives with my writing and share exclusive content, discounts and more.
-It is also where I explore all topics related to autism + ADHD!
 You can subscribe for free and see a great deal of the work, but paid subscribers (5.00/month) have access to everything (including the special discounts)!

-This does NOT entirely conform to the DSM-5 criteria for an autistic diagnosis - it is a much more nuanced, detailed list of traits that are not necessarily stereotypical in nature.
+Please note this list does NOT entirely conform to the DSM-5 criteria for an autistic diagnosis - it is a much more nuanced, detailed list of traits that are not necessarily stereotypical in nature.
 It is as such due to the fact that many women, girls, trans and non-binary folks fly under the radar of diagnosis because of how rigid (and male-centric) the DSM-5 is.
 (Please do note that while this is entitled ‘women and girls’ it does apply to trans and non-binary folks alike.
 Much of what is discussed about early life experience would be through the lens of AFAB - assigned female at birth.
 No one is excluded from this list, though it is not explicitly male-centric, because that has been widely covered - and autistic traits in those who were AFAB are different across the board).

 This list is for information purposes only and is not a substitute for an official diagnosis.
 I would like to say here, however, that self-diagnosis or self-identifying is valid - as an official diagnosis of autism is prohibitively expensive and many professionals are not properly educated in the nuances below.